-Where a match is abandoned the Competitions Review panel or the Delivery/Senior Delivery Manager shall reach a decision on the result and outcome of the match, based on the circumstances around each case.
+Where a match is abandoned the Competitions Review panel or the Competitions Manager shall reach a decision on the result and outcome of the match, based on the circumstances around each case.
 Only personnel listed on the original Scoresheet are eligible to play in any replay.
 If a Club is unable to field a full Team in the replay (by way of example only, due to injury or illness) then Basketball England shall (in its sole discretion) determine whether such replay should be rescheduled for an alternative date or be forfeited by the Club unable to field a full Team.
-The provisions of this Regulation

-23.7 shall apply equally to any rescheduled replay.
+The provisions of this Regulation 24.7 shall apply equally to any rescheduled replay.

-- 23.8 Where a Club is responsible for the postponement of a scheduled Match (up to 48 hours prior to the Tip off time) due to the venue owners cancelling the court booking, the Match must be rescheduled within fourteen days of the postponement.
-(In line with regulation 23.4.4) Confirmation from the venue that the original booking was cancelled by the venue owner must be provided (within seven days of the postponement).
-Failure to provide confirmation from the venue owner will result in consideration of the matter by the Competitions Review Panel, who shall be entitled to award the Match to the opposition. - 23.9 In the event that a Match is postponed due to a force majeure severe weather conditions, unforeseen road delays or breakdowns: - 23.9.1 the travelling expenses (if applicable) of all the Match Officials will be paid by the Home Team; - 23.9.2 the Team responsible for the postponement of the Match shall be liable for the costs of court hire where such Match is re-arranged for a later date.
-In the case of a forfeit, the Home Club may make a compensation claim as set out in Regulation 24.4 below; - 23.9.3 the responsibility for notifying Match Officials of a postponement rests with the Home Club;
+- 24.8 Where a Club is responsible for the postponement of a scheduled Match (up to 48 hours prior to the scheduled tip off time) due to the venue owners cancelling the court booking, the Match must be rescheduled within fourteen days of the postponement (in line with regulation 24.4.5) Confirmation from the venue that the original booking was cancelled by the venue owner must be provided (within seven days of the postponement).
+Failure to provide confirmation from the venue owner will result in consideration of the matter by the Competitions Review Panel, who shall be entitled to award or forfeit the Match in favour of the opposition. - 24.9 In the event that a Match is postponed due to force majeure severe weather conditions, unforeseen road delays or breakdowns: - 24.9.1 the travelling expenses (if applicable) of all the Match Officials will be paid by the Home Team.
+If the Match Officials had arrived at the venue before the game was postponed, the Home Team shall also be responsible for paying half of the match fee. - 24.9.2 the Team responsible for the postponement of the Match shall be liable for the costs of court hire where such Match is re-arranged for a later date providing an invoice is submitted within seven days of the rearrangement being confirmed. - 24.9.3 the responsibility for notifying Match Officials of a postponement rests with the Home Club. - 24.9.4 any dispute over the Team responsible for the postponement and/or the amount of any costs will be resolved by Basketball England within seven business days. - 24.9.5 Basketball England may ask for confirmation or proof of the travel that was intended, type of vehicle used and details of the delays/breakdown, including any roadside assistance.

-- 23.9.4 any dispute over the Team responsible for the postponement and/or the amount of any costs will be resolved by Basketball England within seven days; - 23.9.5 Basketball England may ask for confirmation or proof of the travel that was intended, type of vehicle used and details of the breakdown, including any roadside assistance. - 23.9.6 If a Global Pandemic arises Basketball England have the right to cancel all fixtures until it is safe to continue, in some cases this may lead to the season finishing earlier than normal.
+- 24.9.6 If a Global Pandemic arises Basketball England have the right to cancel all fixtures until it is safe to continue, in some cases this may lead to the season finishing earlier than normal. - 24.10 Where a Red Weather Warning is issued by the Met Office, Basketball England may postpone all games in the impacted areas.
+This includes where a team's departure location would be from a red weather warning area.

-24. FAILURE TO FULFILL FIXTURE OBLIGATIONS
+25. FAILURE TO FULFILL FIXTURE OBLIGATIONS